 Air purifiers – There are plenty of options now for a traditional electric air purifier.
 As mentioned earlier, these work by releasing negative ions which attached to dust particles and toxins.
 Some, unfortunately, release ozone as a byproduct of the cleaning process, so be sure to get one that is approved by the California EPA.

 Cleaning the air in the home without chemicals is an important part of wellness.
 A clean home leads to peace of mind, and peace of mind leads to happiness.
-If we can be part of your wellness solution, give us a call!
+If we can be part of your wellness solution, give our cleaning service in San Diego a call!